aws/aws-nitro-enclaves-cli/README.md

   The following packages need to be installed or updated to have the Nitro Enclaves kernel driver available in the mentioned distros:

   - Amazon Linux 2 - "kernel" (amzn2-core) for the v4.14 kernel, "kernel" (amzn2extra-kernel-5.4) for the v5.4 kernel, "kernel" (amzn2extra-kernel-5.10) for the v5.10 kernel
-  - Ubuntu - "linux-aws" and "linux-modules-extra-aws" for the v5.4, v5.8 and v5.11+ kernels
+  - CentOS Stream - "kernel" for the v4.18+ kernel
   - Fedora - "kernel" for the v5.10+ kernel
-  - CentOS Stream - "kernel" for the v4.18+ kernel
+  - openSUSE Tumbleweed - "kernel-default" for the v5.10+ kernel
   - Red Hat Enterprise Linux - "kernel" for the v4.18+ kernel
+  - Ubuntu - "linux-aws" and "linux-modules-extra-aws" for the v5.4, v5.8 and v5.11+ kernels

   Out-of-tree driver build can be done using the Makefile in the 'drivers/virt/nitro_enclaves' directory.